 Flavonoid phytonutrients (found concentrated in citrus, berries, red onions, beans, green tea, grapes, and cocoa) may boost metabolism enough to significantly slim one’s waistline.

-This completes the seven-part video series on the fascinating phenomenon of Solving the Mystery of the Missing Calories.
-I started out reviewing the balance of evidence of why nuts don’t tend to contribute to weight gain in Nuts and Obesity: The Weight of Evidence, introduced two theories on Monday, both of which were put to the test in a study on peanut butter Testing the Pistachio Principle.
-Then came an elegant study using walnut smoothies, followed by the big reveal in Testing the Fat Burning Theory.
+This completes my seven-part video series on this fascinating phenomenon.
+I began by reviewing the balance of evidence on why nuts don’t tend to contribute to weight gain in Nuts and Obesity: The Weight of Evidence.
+I then introduced two theories on Solving the Mystery of the Missing Calories, both of which were put to the test in a study on peanut butter, Testing the Pistachio Principle.
+Next came Testing the Dietary Compensation Theory, an elegant study using walnut smoothies, followed by the big reveal in Testing the Fat-Burning Theory.
 But why might nuts help you burn more fat?
-Arginine is one possibility (see Friday's video-of-the-dayFat Burning Via Arginine) and today’s flavonoids are another.
-For more on flavonoid phytonutrients, see my video Phytochemicals: The Nutrition Facts Missing From the Label.
-For a comparison between fruit juices, see Best Fruit Juice along with a video on putting that knowledge into practice, Pink Juice With Green Foam.
+Arginine is one possibility (see Fat Burning Via Arginine), and today’s video on flavonoids presents another.
+For more on flavonoid phytonutrients, see Phytochemicals: The Nutrition Facts Missing From the Label.
+For a comparison between fruit juices, see Best Fruit Juice, along with a video on putting that knowledge into practice: Pink Juice with Green Foam.
 Which beverage has the most antioxidants, though?
 See Better Than Green Tea.
-And what about juiced vegetables such as carrots and beets?
-See Benzene in Carrot Juice and an entire series starting with Doping With Beet Juice.
-And for more on the wonders of concord grapes (yum!), see Repairing DNA Damage and Plant-Based Diets and Cellular Stress Defenses.
+And what about juiced vegetables, such as carrots and beets?
+See Benzene in Carrot Juice, and an entire series starting with Doping With Beet Juice.
+And for more on the wonders of Concord grapes (yum!), see Repairing DNA Damage; and Plant-Based Diets and Cellular Stress Defenses.